-If the biofuel industry expands from a primarily sugarbased system to a cellulosic-based system, new infrastructure will need to be developed across the countries.
-The corn-based ethanol system can rely on a well-established logistics process for harvesting, transporting, and storing corn, but many of the feedstocks for the cellulosic process do not have such a robust logistics support framework.
+If the biofuel industry expands from a primarily sugar or starch based original materials to a cellulosic-based system, new infrastructure will need to be developed across the countries.
+For example the corn-based ethanol system can rely on a well-established logistics process for harvesting, transporting, and storing maize, but many of the feedstocks for the cellulosic process do not have such a robust logistics support framework.
 The new specific energy crops are also more susceptible to changes since there are no or little alternative markets for the product.
 On the other hand, while the specific details of every biomass supply chain are different, most of them include a common set of components that are shared in multipurpose crops,